ganesh250684/TerraformAI-Docs/samples/gcp_ai_report.md

 **Details**
 - **Name**: legacy-audit-topic
+- **Resource Group**: module.project

 **Impact Assessment**
-Destroying the legacy audit topic may impact any existing systems or processes that rely on it for logging or auditing purposes.
-This change should be communicated to all stakeholders to avoid disruptions.
+- Destroying the legacy audit topic may impact any existing systems relying on it for logging and monitoring, potentially leading to data loss.

 **Use Cases Enabled:**
-- Cleanup of unused resources.
+- Clean-up of unused resources.
-- Streamlining resource management.

 **Benefits**
-- Reduced clutter in resource management.
+- Reduced clutter and potential confusion in resource management.
-- Potential cost savings by removing unused resources.

 ## ⚠️ Risk Assessment

-### 🔴 High
+### 🔴 High Risks
-- Replacement of the GKE cluster introduces significant changes that could disrupt services.
+- Replacement of the GKE cluster could lead to downtime and service disruption.
-- Destruction of the legacy audit topic may impact existing logging processes.
+- Destruction of the legacy audit topic may impact existing monitoring and logging.

-### 🟡 Medium
+### 🟡 Medium Risks
-- Updates to the SQL database instance and private subnetwork may introduce temporary performance issues during the transition.
+- Updates to the SQL database instance and GKE cluster settings could introduce temporary performance issues.

-### 🟢 Low
+### 🟢 Low Risks
-- Addition of the firewall rule and read-only user pose minimal risk and enhance security.
+- Adding a new firewall rule and readonly user presents minimal risk to existing operations.

 ## 💡 Recommendations

-1. Review the impact of replacing the GKE cluster with all stakeholders to ensure minimal disruption.
+1. Schedule the GKE cluster replacement during a maintenance window to minimize downtime.

-2. Ensure that backup configurations for the SQL database instance are tested after enabling.

-3. Communicate the destruction of the legacy audit topic to all relevant teams to avoid confusion.
+2. Ensure that all stakeholders are informed about the destruction of the legacy audit topic and its implications.

-4. Monitor the performance of the updated SQL database instance closely after the changes are applied.
+3. Implement monitoring for the SQL database instance after the update to catch any performance issues early.

-5. Document the new firewall rule and its purpose for future reference.

 ## ✍️ Approval Sign-Off